ORCID/niso-workshop-2017/docs/authenticate.md

 ###Demo

-See how getting an authenticated iD worksn in our Sandbox demo app:<br> [https://orcid-createondemand.herokuapp.com/](https://orcid-createondemand.herokuapp.com/)
+See how getting an authenticated iD works in our Sandbox demo app:<br> [https://orcid-createondemand.herokuapp.com/](https://orcid-createondemand.herokuapp.com/)

 ###Get an authenticated iD